bitrix24/b24restdocs/api-reference/catalog/data-types.md

 || **type**
 [`integer`](../data-types.md) | Type of product.
 Read-only.
 Possible values:
 - `4` — offer
-- `5` — offer without a product
+- `5` — offer without product
 ||
 || **purchasingCurrency**
 [`string`](../data-types.md) | Currency of the purchasing price.

 The list of currencies can be obtained using the method [crm.currency.list](../crm/currency/crm-currency-list.md).

-Not editable when inventory accounting is enabled
+Not editable when inventory management is enabled
 ||
 || **purchasingPrice**
 [`float`](../data-types.md) | Purchasing price.

-Not editable when inventory accounting is enabled
+Not editable when inventory management is enabled
 ||
 || **quantity**
 [`float`](../data-types.md) | Quantity.

-Not editable when inventory accounting is enabled
+Not editable when inventory management is enabled
 ||
 || **quantityReserved**
 [`float`](../data-types.md) | Reserved quantity.

-Not editable when inventory accounting is enabled
+Not editable when inventory management is enabled
 ||
 || **recurSchemeLength**
 [`integer`](../data-types.md) | Length of the payment period.